Translocation of a single Arg9 peptide across a DOPC/DOPG(4:1) model membrane using the weighted ensemble method: Discussion

 \section{Discussion}

 Translocation of a single Arg$_9$ was observed using the WE method within the MD simulations approach.
-Compared with the previous WE simulation \cite{Choe2021}, which didn't show any translocation of Arg$_9$ across the membrane, the smaller bin size is one of the critical factors in making a spontaneous translocation across the model membrane.
-Finding an appropriate number of walkers and a reasonable bin size in the WE simulations is difficult without any trial and error.
+Compared with the previous WE simulation \cite{Choe2021}, which didn't show any translocation of Arg$_9$ across the membrane, the smaller bin size is one of the critical factors that made it possible to observe a spontaneous translocation across the model membrane.
+Finding an appropriate number of walkers(replicas) and a reasonable bin size in the WE simulations is difficult without trial and error.
 Note that an adaptive bin scheme was already developed for the WE simulation to change the bin size on-the-fly \cite{Torrillo2021}.
 This scheme could be applied to the current work to make rapid translocation of Arg$_9$ or any other CPPs to study their transport mechanisms.
-Our WE simulations showed that translocation of a single Arg$_9$ was energetically unfavorable due to much higher potential energy barriers ($\sim$ 1,000 kT) between Arg$_9$ and the model membrane along the translocation path compared with the previous calculation ($\sim$ 100 kT) from the upper solution to the center of the membrane \cite{Choe2021}.
+Our WE simulations showed that the translocation of a single Arg$_9$ was energetically unfavorable due to higher free energy barriers ($\sim$ 70 kcal/mol) between Arg$_9$ and the model membrane along the translocation path.

-It has been known that one of the essential factors in the translocation of CPPs is a concentration of peptides.
-Although we used four Arg$_9$s in our WE simulation, the concentration in a local area is not enough to see collective behavior between Arg$_9$s.
-The progress coordinate in our WE simulation was defined as a distance between the upper leaflet and one of the Arg$_9$s, and thus the other three Arg$_9$s didn't show any penetration into the model membrane during the whole simulation.
+It has been known that one of the essential factors in the translocation of CPPs is the concentration of peptides.
+Although we used four Arg$_9$s in our WE simulation, the concentration in a local area is insufficient to see collective behavior between Arg$_9$s.
+The progress coordinate in our WE simulation was defined as the distance between the upper leaflet and one of the Arg$_9$s, and thus the other three Arg$_9$s didn't show any penetration into the model membrane during the whole simulation.
 The collective behavior between CPPs could enhance the efficiency of translocation.
-Although our simulation shows that translocation of a single CPP is not favorable, the WE method can be used to study spontaneous translocation at low concentration.
+Although our simulation shows that the translocation of a single CPP is not favorable, the WE method can be used to study spontaneous translocation at low concentrations.
 One can implement a progress coordinate as a distance between the center of mass of the upper leaflet's phosphorus atoms and more than two CPPs, e.g., two Arg$_9$s, three Arg$_9$s, or four Arg$_9$s at the same time.
 However, our experience in the WE simulations shows that it is not easy to observe simultaneous translocation of more than two CPPs due to much slower CPPs than a single CPP movement.